modernweb-dev/rocket/site/pages/40--blog/003--open-graph-images/index.rocket.md

 After some tinkering we get to our final result:

-1️⃣ Picked a gradient from https://open-props.style/#gradients
+1️⃣ Picked a gradient from https://open-props.style/#gradients <br>
-2️⃣ Used a web font
+2️⃣ Used a web font <br>
-3️⃣ Used server web components to inline font awesome svg icons 4️⃣ Added an image via a private import
+3️⃣ Used server web components to inline font awesome svg icons <br>
+4️⃣ Added an image via a private import <br>

 ---